Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 any roll made with the Attribute Category (Physical, Social, or Mental) they used on this roll.

+This does not affect Static Values such as Resolve.

 ### The Scene Turns Sour

 *This Drawback may only be taken once per scene.*